ga-wdi-lessons/building-a-mean-app/angular-walkthrough.md

 <!-- TODO: review wrap-up  -->
 Great, now we have completed full CRUD for `candidates` in our MEAN app.

-*If we have time*, we have a few more steps to build out our applications desired features:
+**If we have time**, we have a few more steps to build out the rest of our app's desired features:

 ---